the legends

 of conscious exploration

 In each location, we work with local partners who want their story heard.
-Our regions and destinations are selected based on large-scale marine aggregations, one-of-a-kind discoveries, unique conservation programs, as well as the ocean experts & community leaders we’ve been fortunate enough to connect with around the world.
+Our regions and destinations are selected based on large-scale wildlife aggregations, one-of-a-kind discoveries, unique conservation programs, as well as the terrestrial and marine experts & community leaders we’ve been fortunate enough to connect with around the world.
 We work with scientists, researchers, conservationists, non-profit teams and for-profit businesses dedicated to conscious exploration.

 Hong Kong